msorre2/eighteen-months-to-code-competence/README.md

 * PHP, Ruby, Wordpress and other technologies are extra credit

-* Requires a substantial commitment, about 20-30 hours a week
+* Requires a substantial commitment of at least 10-20 hours a week

 - - - -